sjentsch/lsjDocs/Ch11/Ch11_tTest_04.rst

 in :numref:`fig-ttesthyp`.
-I will admit it is a bit odd to talk about the cure before talking about the diagnosis, but as it happens the ``Welch's`` test can be specified as one of the ``Independent Samples T-Test`` options in jamovi, so thit is probably the best place to discuss it.
+I will admit it is a bit odd to talk about the cure before talking about the diagnosis, but as it happens the ``Welch's`` test can be specified as one of the ``Independent Samples T-Test`` options in jamovi, so this is probably the best place to discuss it.

 .. ----------------------------------------------------------------------------